MicrosoftDocs/azure-reference-other/studio-module-reference/data-transformation-filter.md

 In general, filtering is based on the principles of *waveform analysis*.
 When you design a filter, you look for ways to suppress or amplify parts of the signal, to expose underlying trends, to reduce noise and interference, or to identify data values that otherwise might not be perceived.

 Various techniques are applied to decompose individual trends or waveform components that create actual data values.
-The series of values (whether it's an econometric series or the composite frequencies of audio signals) can be analyzed by using trigonometric functions to identify and isolate individual waveforms.
+The series of values can be analyzed by using trigonometric functions to identify and isolate individual waveforms.
+(This is true whether it's an econometric series or the composite frequencies of audio signals.)
 Filters can then be applied to these waveforms to eliminate noise, amplify some waves, or remove targeted components.

 When filtering is applied to a noisy series to isolate different components, you can specify which frequencies to remove or strengthen by specifying the band of frequencies to work with.